-While some people sustain knee injuries while running or playing sports, catastrophic injuries are often the result of another person’s careless behavior.
-You may be entitled to substantial compensation if you lose mobility or experience ongoing pain because of a catastrophic knee injury that was caused by someone else’s negligence.
+While some people sustain knee injuries while running or playing sports, catastrophic injuries are often the result of another person's careless behavior.
+You may be able to receive substantial compensation if you lose mobility or experience ongoing pain because of a catastrophic knee injury that was caused by someone else's negligence.

 The knee is a joint where the bones of the lower leg (the tibia and fibula) attach to the bone of the upper leg (the femur).
 Another bone, the patella, is commonly known as the “knee cap.”
-Behind the patella are tough tissues (cartilages) that provide a slippery surface to help the bones moves smoothly when you bend or straighten your leg.
+Behind the patella are tough tissues (cartilages) that provide a slippery surface to help the bones move smoothly when you bend or straighten your leg.
 The cartilages also act like “shock absorbers” to prevent the femur and tibia from colliding when you run or jump.

 Leg bones are roped together at the knee by four ligaments, one on each side of the knee and two in the center.
 Tendons in the knee connect the bones to leg muscles (quadriceps, hamstrings, and the calf muscle).

 As the largest joint in the body, knees are easily injured.
 Common knee injuries include:

 - A broken patella is the most common fracture that results from car accidents and falls, although the ends of the tibia and fibula are sometimes fractured, as well.